dieghernan/chulapa/docs/collections/_docs/04_layouts.md

 {% include_cached snippets/masonry.html internal="gallery" %}

-There are three optional parameters that you can use for controlling the output:
+There are four optional parameters that you can use for controlling the output:

 - `index_sort`: *(internal galleries only)* See [Index category](#index-category).
 Note that static files, as images, has a [limited set of variables](https://jekyllrb.com/docs/static-files/). **modified_time**.
 - `index_sort_asc`: *(internal galleries only)* See [Index category](#index-category).
 - `index_items`: See [Index category](#index-category). **100**.
+- `random`: If set to `"true"` the output would be randomly sorted.
+This would override `index_sort`. **false**.

 {% raw %}